DZakh/rescript-schema/docs/rescript-usage.md

 #### Enums

-Also, you can describe enums using `S.union` together with `S.literal`.
+Also, you can describe a schema for a enum-like variant using `S.union` together with `S.literal`.

 ```rescript
 type outcome = | @as("win") Win | @as("draw") Draw | @as("loss") Loss